adamowada/leetcode-study/README.md

 ## Table of Contents

-Below is the reformatted Table of Contents with each category represented as a separate markdown table.
-Each category includes a header with a link to its study guide and a table where every row lists the problem name, its difficulty, the link to the problem description, and the link to the solution.

----

 ### Array / String - [Study Guide](array-string/study-guide.md)

 | Problem Name                                     | Difficulty | Problem Link                                                         | Solution Link                                                        |